ozlemgulp/create-pipeline/README.md

 test job has **3** steps:
 1. For the code coverage run `./gradlew test jacocoTestReport`.
 Created code coverage report uploaded to the artifact.
->Add jacoco plugin to the **build.gradle.kts** and enable xml report for further uses:
+>Add jacoco plugin to the **build.gradle.kts** and enable xml report for further uses.
+>xml format of report needed to publishing the results from SonarCube.

 ```
      jacoco